 Because of the magician’s intuitive insights and the relationship with the king, I connect this archetype with Jung’s Mother archetype.
 However, the Mother is classified as the Queen archetype by mainstream psychology, but like the King archetype above, this only explains a fraction of what the Mother archetype relates to.

 If the hero of the story is a prince, or a hero trying to overcome a tyrannical king or challenge, the magician usually shows up as a female sorceress – thus would correlate with Jung’s Maiden archetype, but is also seen as the anima such as Artemis in Greek mythology.
 Essentially, the energy of the magician is a transformative power.

 In the second card of the tarot, the Magician is seen with the four elements he will work with on the table in front of him.
 This reveals the magician in you understands how to work with the forces of nature and will use whatever tools are to hand.

 The four elements also represent psychological abilities; passion, logic, creativity and application.

 With the capacity to work with your innate forces of nature, the magician in you can transform consciousness and enable you to perceive the world in a different way.

-By tapping into the infinite resource of the unconscious, the wisdom of the Sage appears – the next development of consciousness once you have mastered the powers of the magician and the King.
+By tapping into the infinite resource of the unconscious, the wisdom of the Sage appears – the next development of consciousness once you have mastered to control the inner powers of the magician.